 What is Simplicef?

-Simplicef is a once-a-day cephalosporin antibiotic used to treat skin infections (wounds and abscesses) caused by susceptible strains of bacteria.
+Simplicef is a once-a-day antibiotic used to treat skin infections (wounds and abscesses) caused by susceptible strains of bacteria.
+Simplicef is an antibiotic belonging to a class of drugs called cephalosporins that fight bacteria in the body.
+Simplicef can be used to treat many different types of infections such as bronchitis or pneumonia as well as ear, skin, and urinary tract infections.
+It may also be used for purposes other than those listed.
 Simplicef requires a prescription from your veterinarian, and is sold per tablet.

 - FDA-approved for treating canine bacterial skin infections

 - Can be given with or without food